 - Your information at all other points of your adopter journey with CCS will be saved on our secure IT systems and our secure web-based database (CHARMS).
 This includes data received in the following ways: A) Between submitting an REI (Registration Of Interest form), throughout your assessment and up to the point of the Adoption Order being granted.
 B) If you access Post-adoption support.
 C) If you access any activities at The Centre D) or access The Therapeutic service.

-- If you are accessing groups or activities at The Centre, your information will be securely stored, this is done through saving your information on the ‘CHARMS’ database which is fully GDPR compliant
+- If you are accessing groups or activities at The Centre, your information will be securely stored, this is done by saving your information on the ‘CHARMS’ database which is fully GDPR compliant

 We do not sell or share your personal details with third parties for either fundraising or marketing purposes.
 We take care to ensure that our third-party suppliers have appropriate policies and procedures in place to safely manage your data whilst working on our behalf.